Banner for White Space In Graphic Design

 What is Whitespace vs Space?

-When you hear white space, the first thing that strikes you is, well, isn’t it just a blank space?
+When you hear white space in graphic design examples, the first thing that strikes you is, well, isn’t it just a blank space?
 Also, when we write a sentence, we maintain uniform space between every word.
 Well, isn’t that space too?
 To end this dilemma, let’s just understand that space is generally any blank space around some object.
 Do you have space in your room?
 I’m sure you have a lot of space left even after furnishing your room with all your favorite chattels.

 Now, is space a whitespace?
 Yes, any space in your content refers to white space!
 In contrast to its name, white space isn’t always white.
 Moreover, it refers explicitly to the empty areas in a design, surrounding and separating elements.
 It can be in any color or texture, simply representing the lack of other design elements within a specific area.